Do You Have This Financial Problem – Not Spending Enough?

 Ideas to Help Get Over the Hump

-For those fortunate enough to have sufficient resources to not have to worry about running out of money, here are some ideas to get over the not spending enough hump.
+For those fortunate enough to have sufficient resources to not have to worry about running out of money, here are some ideas to get over their fear of spending enough hump.
+After all, what is the point of scrimping just to admire the size of a bank account.

 The .01% Rule

 This one is a little hard to grasp, but it is reassuring.
-Assume you have retirement assets of $1 million, not uncommon for many successful people.
-If you subscribe to the 4% withdrawal rule you can safely take out $40,000 every year, adjusted for inflation, and never run our of money over a 30 year retirement.
+Assume someone has retirement assets of $1 million, not uncommon for many successful people.
+If you subscribe to the 4% withdrawal rule they can safely take out $40,000 every year, adjusted for inflation, and never run our of money over a 30 year retirement.

 The .01% rule, proposed by Ritholtz, CEO of Ritholtz Wealth Management, means someone can spend .01% every day without any worries.
 In the case of a person with $1 million in retirement funds, that means they have $100 to spend each day.
-People with additional income from Social Security, pension, or other sources might be in a position to spend all, or a portion, of that $100 on anything else.
-Others might have to budget it all for rent, food, taxes, etc. If anything is left they can safely spend it on something frivolous.
-If they don’t spend any of that extra anything extra for 30 days, they might have paid for a vacation.
+Some people might have to budget all of that for rent, food, taxes, etc. Others, who have additional income from Social Security, pension, or other sources might be in a position where part or all of that $100 is available for discretionary spending.
+If anything is left they can safely spend it on whatever they want.
+If they don’t use any of that extra for 30 days, they can paid for a little vacation or some other luxury.

 Spending Your Gains

 The stock market has been very kind to investors over the past several years.
-Many have experienced something like an 8% return versus a plan return of 6%.
-When that happens they could feel free to spend that extra 2% ($20,000 on $1 million) without going outside their withdrawal strategy.
-The corollary to this is that if they only get a 2% return in one year, they might consider reducing their annual withdrawal by $20,000.
+Many based the withdrawal plan from their savings on something like on a 6% return.
+From 2020-2024, the S&P 500 has averaged about 14% per year.
+For someone who had $500,000 in an S & P index fund, instead of taking the planned $30,000 from that source, for each of those years they actually could have felt free to spend that extra 8%, ($40,000) without going outside their withdrawal strategy.
+The corollary to this is that if they only get a 2% return vs. a 6%, they might consider reducing their annual withdrawal by $20,000.

 Portfolio Escalation

-Similar to the previous situation, a retirement portfolio might be worth much more than when it was used to calculated a withdrawal plan.
-The assumption have been based on $1 million, but after a few years is now worth $1.25 million.
+Similar to the previous situation, a retirement portfolio might now be worth much more than the original balance used to calculate the original withdrawal plan.
+As an example, the plan might have been based on $1 million, but after a few years is now worth $1.25 million.
 In that case they could feel free to skim off the top and still keep the original plan intact.
-Or, increase your annual spending plan based on the new portfolio value.
+Or, increase the annual spending plan based on the new portfolio value.

 How to Get Over the Spending Hump